SteveT3ch/awsdevops-api/README.md

 # AWSDevops course api

-creating a node api using loopback
+creating a node api using loopback all from the awsdevops.io course from Jcole

 # Tools used